syncfusion-content/wpf-docs/wpf/Multi-Column-DropDown/Filtering.md

 ## Ignore Diacritic Sensitivity

+[5:10 PM] Amal Raj Umapathy Selvam

-By default you can filter the diacritic letters contains data in SfMultiColumnDropDownControl by type the diacritic letter in the editor of SfMultiColumnDropDownControl.You can ignore the diacritic sensitivity while filtering by set false to the [AllowDiacriticSensitiveFiltering](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfMultiColumnDropDownControl.html#Syncfusion_UI_Xaml_Grid_SfMultiColumnDropDownControl_AllowDiacriticSensitiveFiltering) property.Then you can get the filter result as both diacritic contains data and diacritic not contains data.
+By default, SfMultiColumnDropDownControl filters or auto completes the diacritic letters contains data by typing the diacritic letter in the editor.
+You can ignore the diacritic sensitive filtering or auto complete by disabling the [AllowDiacriticSensitiveFiltering](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfMultiColumnDropDownControl.html#Syncfusion_UI_Xaml_Grid_SfMultiColumnDropDownControl_AllowDiacriticSensitiveFiltering) property.

 {% tabs %}
 {% highlight xml %}